 Learn about the Campbell household and the changes in business, community life, and technology that faced this family, its servants, and its community, circa 1910.

-The journey starts in the Campbell House Activity Center located in the Carriage House.
-(ADA accessible) Here you can move at your own pace to explore transportation and house restoration themes and a wealth of MAC Collection artifacts and documents.
+The journey starts in the Campbell House Activity Center located in the Carriage House (ADA accessible).
+Here you can move at your own pace to explore themes of transportation and house restoration and a wealth of Museum Collection artifacts and documents.
 To visit Campbell House, please register first at Museum admissions.
 Tours are Tuesday-Friday at 12pm, 1pm, 2pm, and 3 pm and are included in your admission price.
-On Saturdays Campbell House is an open house format from noon-4pm where you can explore Campbell House at your leisure.
+On Saturdays and Sundays, Campbell House is an open house format from 12pm to 4pm where you can explore Campbell House at your leisure.
 Please note: the house is closed in early January for annual cleaning.
 Campbell House availability may vary during holiday hours.
 Check the Hours and Admissions page for specific dates.

 In 1887, a group of Youngstown, Ohio investors sent Amasa B. Campbell (1845-1912) and associate John A. Finch to investigate the tales of Idaho's fabulous Coeur d'Alene Mining District.
 The partners quickly determined that there were fortunes to be made.
 They invested $25,000 in the Gem mine, built a mill to work the ores, and soon were earning thousands of dollars a month.
 His fortune assured, Campbell returned to Ohio to marry schoolteacher Grace Fox (1859-1924), and they moved to Wallace, Idaho, a raucous mining town that was a far cry from the sedate life of Youngstown.